Data Protection

 What log data leaves my environment

-In managed console mode, 10x apps send aggregated metrics to prometheus.log10x.com over TLS 1.3.
+When you opt into the hosted metrics backend, 10x sends aggregated metrics to prometheus.log10x.com over TLS 1.3.
 The exact fields:

 | Label | Example Value | Contains PII? |